Online AM Guide

 • Vinyl Fades - There are multiple ways to fade vinyl, and everyone will tell you their way is the best.
 My method is simple, put the needle a little before the beginning of the track you wish to play.
 At the end of the current song; start the turntable and slowly pot the current song down, while slowly potting the turntable up.

-Bedmusic, oh lovely, lovely bedmusic.
+####Bed Music Bedmusic, oh lovely, lovely bedmusic.
 This guy is your friend, whenever you mess up on air or cannot think of something to say he has your back and is covering for you.
-Here are a few ways I tend to use bedmusic:
+Here are a few ways people tend to use bedmusic:

-• Independent Bedmusic - By this I mean one CD (tends to be electronic or instrumental for me) used for an entire show for the sole purpose of bedmusic.
+• Independent Bedmusic - One CD (tends to be electronic or instrumental for me) used for an entire show for the sole purpose of bedmusic.

 • Transitional Bedmusic - By this I mean using the end and beginning of songs (where the vocals have died down)